Check if the current user is an administrator

 }

-These methods check if the current process is running as Administrator.
-They don't check whether the current user is a member of the Administrators group.
-Indeed, thanks to the User Account Control (UAC), an administrator can run a process without administrator privileges.
+These methods check whether the current process is running as Administrator.
+They do not check whether the current user is a member of the Administrators group.
+Due to User Account Control (UAC), an administrator can run a process without elevated privileges.

-Let's understand what UAC does.
-Then, we'll see how to check whether the current user is a member of the Administrators group.
+The next section explains how UAC works, followed by how to check whether the current user is a member of the Administrators group.

 #User Account Control (UAC) & Access token

-When you log on, Windows generates an access token.
-An access token contains your security information: your identity, your groups, your privileges, etc. When you start a process, the access token is associated with the process.
-When the process accesses a resource, Windows uses the access token to check whether the process is allowed to access the resource.
+When you log on, Windows generates an access token containing your security information: identity, groups, privileges, and so on.
+When you start a process, this token is associated with it.
+When the process accesses a resource, Windows uses the token to determine whether access is allowed.

-When the User Account Control (UAC) is enabled, Windows generates 2 access tokens when you log on.
-The administrator access token and the standard user access token.
-The standard user access token removes all dangerous groups and privileges from the token.
-By default, Windows uses the standard user access token to create a process.
-This prevents any application to do bad things on your machine without your consent.
-If you want to use the administrator access token, you need to use the context menu and select the "Run as Administrator" menu item.
+When UAC is enabled, Windows generates two access tokens at logon: an administrator token and a standard user token.
+The standard user token strips all elevated groups and privileges.
+By default, Windows uses the standard user token when creating processes, which prevents applications from making harmful changes without your consent.
+To use the administrator token, right-click the application and select "Run as Administrator".

 Source: How User Account Control works

-You can view the access token of a process using Process Explorer.
-In the following screenshot, the admin token is on the left, the filtered token is on the right.
-You can see the differences for the BUILTINS\Administrators
+You can inspect a process's access token using Process Explorer.
+In the screenshot below, the admin token is on the left and the filtered token is on the right, showing the difference for the BUILTINS\Administrators group.

 the administrator token on the left, the filtered token on the right